 Differences Between a Motorcoach Resorts and RV Resorts

-The differences between Motorcoach Resorts and RV Resorts can be categorized into a few major groups- Lot Size, Security, Luxury Amenities, Lot Ownership Opportunities and RV Class/Size/Age Restrictions.
+The differences between Motorcoach Resorts and RV Resorts can be categorized into a few major groups- Lot Size, Security, Luxury Amenities, Lot Ownership Opportunities, and RV Class/Size/Age Restrictions.

 I’ll break each of these categories down and explain the differences.
 I’ll also cover what it means for an RV Resort to be Big-Rig friendly.
-Since our current motorcoach is a 44 foot Class A Newmar, we have certain criteria in sites that we find important.
+Since our current motorcoach is a 44-foot Class A Newmar, we have certain criteria in sites that we find important.

 RV Lot Size- Motorcoach Resort vs. RV Resort

 RV Motorcoach Resorts are designed for big rigs and can accommodate Motorcoaches up to 45 feet long plus a tow vehicle.
 Additionally, their design assumes that you will need room to open slides on both sides of your coach plus the clearance to open your awning.
 These sites can start at around 4,000 square feet and go up to 9,000 square feet or more!
-This allows you privacy, eliminating the feeling like you can reach out and touch your neighbors coach.
+This allows you privacy, eliminating the feeling that you can reach out and touch your neighbors’ coach.

 RV Resorts are generally designed for maximum capacity and as such only require a rental space of about 1,500 square feet.
 Many of the older RV Resorts are not designed for big rigs, and I have heard of RV Resorts with sites so close together you cannot open your awning for fear of hitting your neighbors RV.